duoncode/boiler/docs/index.md

 # Boiler Template Engine for PHP

-Boiler is a native >=PHP 8.2 template engine, which it is heavily inspired by [Plates](https://platesphp.com/).
+Boiler is a native >=PHP 8.2 template engine that is heavily inspired by [Plates](https://platesphp.com/).
 Like *Plates*, Boiler does not introduce a new template language and instead uses PHP itself.
 You simply use the PHP statements you already know.